madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 rule at a time, then all at once_.
 Since Datalog is deeply rooted in database theory, it is usually implemented as relational algebra concepts such as joins and selections.
 I have a programming language background, so I'll use substitutions instead.
-They are entirely equivalent, but use of subsitutions leads to simpler code.
+This will be entirely equivalent, but also lead to simpler code.

 ### Representing Datalog